jboss-developer/jboss-eap-quickstarts/cmt/README.md

 _NOTE:_ Within JBoss Developer Studio, be sure to define a server runtime environment that uses the `standalone-full.xml` configuration file.

-You will see the following warning when you import this quickstart into JBoss Developer Studio.
-This is because the schema is not yet published in a public location.
-You can igore this warning.
+You may see the following warning when you import this quickstart into JBoss Developer Studio 9.0 or earlier.
+You can ignore this warning.

         No grammar constraints (DTD or XML Schema) referenced in the document.